DevMountain/react-1-afternoon/README.md

   }
 ```

-Next let's update our `<p>` elements to display our unfiltered and filtered array of employees.
+Next let's update our `span` elements to display our unfiltered and filtered array of employees.

 ```js
   render() {